 Long story short, we listen to people of authority.

-If there is science behind your products, or statistics that are backed by expert organizations, then you want to use them.
+If there is science behind your products or statistics that expert organizations back, then you want to use them.
 Showcase the credentials of the people within your business, and don’t be afraid to reach out to industry experts for their opinions.

-Let’s take an example of a protein powder that bodybuilders take to increase their muscle mass.
+Let’s take an example of a protein powder bodybuilders use to increase their muscle mass.